The November 16, 2023 Public Night is Canceled

 Scroll Down to Register for Public Night

 The James Webb Space Telescope, which launched on Christmas Day 2021, achieved its final operational configuration on January 8, 2022, when the observatory was still about two weeks travel time from its halo station orbit at the L2 Lagrange point about a million miles from Earth.
-Webb will begin its multi-year science mission after about six months of calibration and alignment.
+Webb began its multi-year science mission after about six months of calibration and alignment in July of 2022.
 Webb is designed to see back in time to the birth of the first stars and galaxies, study the formation and evolution of galaxies, understand the formation of stars and planetary systems, and study planetary systems and the origins of life.

 See the video section below to take a virtual tour of the Patterson Observatory.
 The interactive website lets you roam the building at your leisure.
 Many interesting displays are highlighted and detailed in this amazing high resolution photogrammetric capture of the facility.
 If you can’t make it in person, this is the next best thing!

 The University South Foundation, Inc. owns and maintains the Patterson Observatory located on University of Arizona Sierra Vista Campus.
 The Huachuca Astronomy Club (HAC) volunteers operates the observatory and hosts Public Viewing Nights.

 These "Public Nights" are free and family friendly and start about a half hour after sunset.
 They are weather dependent (canceled during inclement weather) and are not scheduled during the monsoon months of July and August.
 Space is limited and guests must register.
 See the form below.
 The observatory is also available, by appointment, to serve youth, school and community organizations.